vanderbilt-redcap/redcap-aws-cloudformation/README.md

 0.2.
 [Create a private S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [upload your Project REDCap source file](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) into it.
 Ensure that you do not make either the bucket or the source file publicly readable.

 0.3.
-[Obtain your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) using the Amazon SES console.
+[Obtain your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) using the Amazon SES console in the N. Virginia (us-east-1) Region.
 Download your credentials and store them in a safe place.

 0.4.
 AWS has strict safeguards in place regaridng email to prevent inappropriate use.
 In order to send outbound email you must [verify the specific email address(es) from which you will be sending mail](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) and/or [verify the domain from which you will be sending mail](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html).
 In addition, if you intend to send email to an email address or domain other than those you have verified, you must [submit a request to be moved out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
 If these steps are not taken then sending e-mail from your Project REDCap application will not work properly.